harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

     This command and each subsequent Git command will ask you for your username and password, which might get annoying.
 If you'd like to avoid this, you might want to consider `credential helpers`__.

+    Alternatively, you can clone the repository using SSH:
+    - Make sure you have set up your `SSH keys`__.
+    - Make your key available to `ssh-agent` via `ssh-add ~/.ssh/id_rsa`.
+If on macOS, adding the `-K` option ensures `ssh-agent` won't "forget" your key.
+    - Connect to the VM via SSH, with agent forwarding enabled ``ssh -A httpd@192.168.26.3``.
+    - Clone the repository via the link shown under the SSH tab once the "Clone" button is clicked.

 __ github_credential_helpers_
+__ ssh_setup_

 ``cd`` into the repository directory to get started with the project.